dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 }
 ```

-Ewww - this is a lot of effort, and we still have a class identity hanging around even if we can't construct one!
+Ewww - this is all a lot of effort, and we still have a class identity hanging around even if we can't construct one!
 Instead we could cut to the chase, dispose of the class entirely, and just use a top-level function `FileSystem` which mimics the constructor.
 It's the perfect crime - to the API client there is no difference between the two approaches - they're constructing and using a FileSystem and the contract is still in place.
 Additionally we have avoiding polluting our namespace with one extra class for the API reader to wonder about:

 ```kotlin
 fun FileSystem(dir: File): FileSystem = object : FileSystem {